ASpace-Metadata-Standards/ead-examples/README.md

 other observations
 _______________________

-- empty elements are fatal
+- empty or head-only note elements are fatal
 - dsc[2] does not import
+- empty children of controlaccess are fatal